nterreri/nterreri.github.io/_drafts/encapsulation-factory-function-pattern.md

 State and behavior should be encapsulated, but the real question is what is the point of encapsulation?
 There are really two kinds of  encapsulation.

-1) run-time encapsulation
+1. run-time encapsulation
-2) author-time encapsulation
+2. author-time encapsulation

-The factory function pattern achieves the first (stronger) level of encapsulation, even if you can write JS that seems to access private properties, you will only end up with a `ReferenceError` at runtime.
+The factory function pattern achieves the first (stronger) level of encapsulation, even if you can write JS that seems to access private properties, you will only end up with a `TypeError`/`ReferenceError` at runtime.
 State and behavior defined within a function body is scoped to that function only, so only what you explicitly expose will be accessible from the outside.
 The level of encapsulation normally achieved in languages such as C# is really the second.
 The moment you introduce a reflection API, you can always "attack" the privately held state of a class instance.
 This is the same level of encapsulation you achieve in a language such as Typescript where you introduce compile-time constraints to accessing private class properties, but everything is freely accessible at runtime.

 {% highlight javascript %}
 function proceduralEncapsulation() {
-    const privateState;
+    let privateState;

     function privateMethod() { /* something goes here */}